 The Self-Construction Theory responds to the following fundamental question that Guichard (2010) identified: “What could be meaningful to my life?”
 From this question comes the Life Construction Theory (Guichard, 2013) that emphasizes self-management to build a life full of meaning for the individual.
-In this framework, the concept of core SIF was introduced (Guichard, 2013).
-It is a SIF within which the person wants to achieve a need for self-actualization.
-It corresponds to a life domain in which the person wants to attain a certain state of excellence as it gives his/her life meaning‖.
+In this framework, the concept of core SIF was introduced.
+A core SIF wants to satisfy a need for self-actualization.
+It corresponds to a life domain in which the person wants to attain a certain state of excellence as it gives his/her life meaning.
 The core SIF is linked to an expectation of reaching an objective that has value for the person (Guichard, 2013), an objective full of meaning, and in the process of life construction it constructs the meaningfulness of life.
-In Life Construction Theory, dialogue counseling (Guichard, 2008, 2009; Collin & Guichard, 2011) is centered on forms of reflexivity to raise awareness of one’s own Subjective Identity Forms System (SIFS) to make individuals able to design and re-design themselves (Guichard, 2013).
-Guichard (2004, 2005) individuates two different form of reflexivity: dual and ternary.
-The process of dual reflexivity refers to the processes of identification that regards the construction of the individual as image of the other in the attempt to become as this model (or not to become like this model in terms of specific counter-model).
+In Life Construction Theory, dialogue counseling (Guichard, 2008, 2009; Collin & Guichard, 2011) is centered on forms of reflexivity to raise awareness of one’s own SIFS to make individuals able to design and re-design themselves (Guichard, 2013).
+Guichard (2004, 2005) individuates two different forms of reflexivity: dual and ternary.
+The process of dual reflexivity refers to the processes of identification that regards the construction of the individual as images of the other in the attempt to become as this model (or not to become like this model in terms of specific counter-model).
 The process of ternary reflexivity regards the dialogue with the Self in which individual occupies three possible positions: the "I" assumes a certain position, the "you" who responds, and the "he/she" as a third person's point of view.
 Individuals have the possibility to elaborate alternative interpretations of their experiences, taking away from them and their immediate meaning in defining future goals and building their own Self in this way.

 Dialogue counseling works on SIFs and SIFS.
 In this theoretical framework, the transition from career project to life project underlines the subjective identity forms system in relation to the roles individuals attributed to themselves.
 This happens not only in a professional context but in all contexts of life, thus defining a wider project that considers individuals in their complexity and plurality.
-The evolution of Self-Construction Theory (Guichard, 2004, 2005, 2008, 2009) in Life Construction Theory (Guichard, 2013) indicates that in postmodern societies, individuals unify themselves by connecting their different life experiences with the narratives of future events, thus contributing to the meaning of their lives.
+The evolution of Self-Construction Theory and Life Construction Theory indicates that in postmodern societies, individuals unify themselves by connecting their different life experiences with the narratives of future events, thus contributing to the meaning of their lives.

 Purpose of the Study

-Basing on the Self-Construction Theory (Guichard, 2004, 2005, 2008, 2009) and the Life Construction Theory (Guichard, 2013), the Qualitative SFIS Evaluation For Future (QuSFISEforFU) was developed as a new narrative qualitative tool for verifying the effectiveness of dialogue career counseling intervention.
+The Qualitative SFIS Evaluation For Future (QuSFISEforFU) is based on the Self-Construction Theory and the Life Construction Theory.
+QuSFISEforFU was developed as a new narrative qualitative tool for verifying the effectiveness of dialogue in career counseling.
 The QuSFISEforFU is intended to respond to the current need for qualitative tools to determine the effectiveness of the dialogue career counseling interventions for the 21st century.
 A case study was presented to demonstrate the QuSFISEforFU and its coding system as a method for assessing client change after a dialogue intervention “Constructing my Future Purposeful Life” (Di Fabio, 2014).
 Two questions guided the case study: (a) Can the QuSFISEforFU be used to assess for client change after a dialogue intervention? and (b) Can the QuSFISEforFU be used to describe the sort of changes that may be facilitated by a dialogue intervention?

 Method